Advanced Negotiations for Managers

 Business Intelligence and Analytics

 This course provides an introduction to Business Intelligence, including the processes, methodologies, infrastructure, and current practices used to transform business data into useful information and support business decision-making.
 Business Intelligence requires foundation knowledge in data storage and retrieval, thus this course will review logical data models for both database management systems and data warehouses.
 Students will learn to extract and manipulate data from these systems and assess security-related issues.
 Data mining, visualization, and statistical analysis along with reporting options such as management dashboards and balanced scorecards will be covered.
 Technologies utilized in the course include SAP Business Warehouse and Crystal Reports.
+Students must have access to a computer running Windows 7 or later that has Microsoft Excel 2010 or later installed.
+Students must have permissions to install additional software on the computer being used for this course.
 This 3 credit course is listed as SCH-MGMT 697BA.

 Customer Relationship Management